theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 queries, because otherwise we cannot compare their respective vector representations to search for documents.

-For self-querying we decided to employ the `mistral` LLM.
-For answering we decided on the `Llama2` model, which is being made accessible locally using `ollama`.
+For self-querying and answer generation we decided to employ the `mistral` LLM which is being made accessible locally using `ollama`.
 Furthermore, we used `streamlit` for a web-based interface that allows the user to productively interact with our retrieval system and be shown additional information, such as the sources.

-At this point, we would like to note that we did not use `langchain` as we started early with the project and hence we were using other technologies suggested before the introduction of langchain.
-We figured that switching the platform would lead to (more) problems.
+In the following we will further explain the individual components and the associated decisions we took.

 # Data Preparation

-Preparing the PubMed data is the first important step in our RAG architecture:
+The first part is getting the correct PubMed abstracts in a usable format into our OpenSearch database.
+This consist of four main steps.

 1. **Data Scraping**: We have to download all abstracts that are somehow connected to the topic *Intelligence*.
 The data is fetched as XML and